 Dental implants are metal anchors that act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are attached to the implant to provide stable anchors in the gums for replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
-Healing time following surgery varies from person to person and is based on a variety of factors that include hardness of bone.
-In some cases, implants may be restored immediately after they are placed.
+Healing time following surgery varies from person to person and is based on a variety of factors.

 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture that will ultimately improve both function and aesthetics.

 After the dental implant has bonded to the jawbone, the second phase begins.
 Dr. Wilde will uncover the implants and attach a small healing collar.
 After two weeks your general dentist will be able to start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The teeth replacements are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.